 The Quartet takes an active role in reaching new audiences through special projects.
 In 2007, they established the DSQ Festival, which takes place in intimate and informal settings in Copenhagen.
 In 2016, they inaugurated a concert series, Series of Four, in which they both perform and invite colleagues to appear.

 They are the recipients of many awards and prestigious appointments, including Musical America’s 2020 Ensemble of the Year and, in 2016, the Borletti-Buitoni Trust.
 The Quartet was named in 2013 as BBC Radio 3 New Generation Artists and appointed to The Bowers Program (formerly CMS Two).
 They were awarded the 2010 NORDMETALL-Ensemble Prize at the Mecklenburg-Vorpommern Festival in Germany, and in 2011, they received the Carl Nielsen Prize, the highest cultural honor in Denmark.

-Violinists Frederik Øland and Rune Tonsgaard Sørensen and violist Asbjørn Nørgaard met as children at a music summer camp where they played both football and music together, eventually making the transition into a serious string quartet in their teens and studying at Copenhagen’s Royal Academy of Music.
-In 2008 the three Danes were joined by Norwegian cellist Fredrik Schøyen Sjölin.
+Violinists Frederik Øland and Rune Tonsgaard Sørenson and violist Asbjørn Nørgaard met as children at a music summer camp where they played soccer and made music together.
+As teenagers, they began the study of classical chamber music and were mentored by Tim Frederiksen of Copenhagen’s Royal Danish Academy of Music.
+In 2008, the three Danes were joined by Norwegian cellist Fredrik Schøyen Sjölin.